pioneers/shepherd-onboarding/STUDENT_INSTRUCTIONS.md

  - `game.js`:
      - fill in messages in socket.on(chancellor_request)

-Once you have code that you think will work, test it using the instructions in section 0A.
-This time, the president should be able to pick a candidate for chancellor, and everyone should be able to vote on whether they agree with the nomination or not.
+Once you have code that you think will work, test it using the instructions in section 0A. **Make sure to hard refresh the front-end pages, instead of just reloading them!
+Otherwise your changes in `game.js` won't take effect.** This time, the president should be able to pick a candidate for chancellor, and everyone should be able to vote on whether they agree with the nomination or not.

 The voting logic has been pre-implemented for you, but we encourage you to try to figure out how it works.
 Try to answer the following questions:
    - How do the other players know who has been nominated for chancellor?
 What header gets sent and what function in `shepherd.py` sends it?